Will These 21-Year-Old Twin YouTube Stars Be the Tipping Point for Girls in STEM?

 Ladies First highlights women and girls who are making the world better for the rest of us.

 As the fight for workplace gender equality continues to move full steam ahead and garner ever-growing support, there’s one sector that’s been seemingly slow to change: the science, technology, engineering, and mathematics (STEM) space.

-Currently, women hold less than 25 percentof all STEM jobs in the United States, which is where the latest project from YouTube darlings The Merrell Twins comes in.
+Currently, women hold just 27 percentof all STEM jobs in the United States, which is where the latest project from YouTube darlings The Merrell Twins comes in.
 The 21-year-old internet sensations (and real-life twins) have garnered over 3 million subscribers with their humor-filled videos and now, they’re harnessing that popularity to inspire young girls around the country to pursue careers they may not have previously considered.
 And, in doing so, Veronica and Vanessa Merrell are stepping way outside their comfort zone.

 The sisters teamed up with Google and Wayfarer Entertainment to set up shop in YouTube’s NYC headquarters, where they’ve helped create an exciting female-only hackerspace for a six-episode web series, Project Upgrade.
 Among other things, the show saw them develop, design, code, and build a touchscreen digital mirror from scratch.
 Their goal: to prove that, with devotion (and the right mentors), you really can do anything you set your mind to.

 “We wanted to show girls that anyone can jump in and learn how to code, design, and build products,” the sisters tell us via email.
 “We loved the idea and really wanted to be a part of it, particularly since we believe in using our platform to empower young girls to be whoever they want to be.”

 Although they admit to having initially felt “nervous and intimidated [because] neither one of us had ever coded or built or engineered anything,” they had plenty of help from a diverse team of female coders, builders, and engineers who put their minds at ease.